-For 2010, we continued the suspension of grants under the LTIP, implemented in 2009, due to difficult economic conditions af fecting the Company, the publishing industry and the overall economy.
 In 2011, we granted non-qualified stock options to the NEOs and other key executives.
-The grants to the NEOs were reported in timely filings with the SEC and will be included in the Company's 2012 proxy statement.
+The grants to the NEOs were reported in timely filings with the SEC.
+There were no grants to the NEOs in 2009 and 2010.

 In 2008, we canceled outstanding stock options for the NEOs and certain other key employees who voluntarily tendered such options to the Company for cancellation and termination without consideration or promise of consideration for their shares.